AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 This release contains the following fixes:

-* Enhanced the [Activity QA](/help/main/c-activities/c-activity-qa/activity-qa.md) feature to give customers the ability to disallow duplicate offers for experiences in [!UICONTROL Automated Personalization] activities.
+* Enhanced the [Activity QA](/help/main/c-activities/c-activity-qa/activity-qa.md) feature to support [disallowing duplicate offers](/help/main/c-activities/t-automated-personalization/managing-exclusions.md) for experiences in [!UICONTROL Automated Personalization] activities.
 (TGT-46627)
 * Added a tooltip in the [!DNL Target] UI to help customers understand why there might not be data available in activity reports if no traffic is allocated to the control experience.
 A link to more information is included in the tooltip: [Why is there no data available for my activity's report?](/help/main/c-reports/reporting-frequently-asked-questions.md#section_E4722F6445884130951DF79981C8289B).
 (TGT-46610)
 * Fixed an issue that prevented activities from displaying properly on the [!UICONTROL Activities] page for a few customers.
 (TGT-46830)

-* Fixed the following issues that affected activities that use [Analytics for Target](/help/main/c-integrating-target-with-mac/a4t/a4t.md) (A4T) as the reporting source:
+* Fixed the following issues that affected activities that use [[!UICONTROL Analytics for Target]](/help/main/c-integrating-target-with-mac/a4t/a4t.md) (A4T) as the reporting source:
   * Fixed an issue that prevented some customers from viewing reporting data.
 (TGT-46557)
   * Fixed an issue that sometimes caused the [!UICONTROL View in Analytics] link on activity reporting pages to not function properly.
 (TGT-46731)
   * Fixed an issue that prevented data for [!UICONTROL Lift] and [!UICONTROL Confidence] to display properly in the [!DNL Target] UI.
 (TGT-46592, TGT-46554, & TGT-46586)